awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

   o_orderdate LIMIT 10;
 ```

  By default, the query might have a plan like the following\.
-If you don't see hash join used in the query plan, make sure that optimization is enabled first\.
+If you don't see hash join used in the query plan, make sure that optimization is turned on first\.

 ```
 +----+-------------+----------+------------+------+---------------+------+---------+------+----------+----------+----------------------------------------------------+